EVerest/EVerest/docs/general/07_configure_plug_and_charge.rst

 EvseSecurity module.
 Please see `Documentation of the EvseSecurity <https://github.com/EVerest/everest-core/blob/main/modules/EvseSecurity/doc.rst>`_ for further information on how to do the configuration for this module.

-In the visualization step 0. shows the process represents the previously described process of provisioning the charger with the correct certificates.
-Step 0. before there is a physical connection to the EV.
-The OCPP/OCPP201 and EvseV2G module require a module that implements the evse_security.yaml (link) interface, in order to execute the following commands:
+In the visualization, step (0) shows the process that represents the previously described process of provisioning the charger with the correct certificates, before there is a physical connection to the EV.
+The OCPP/OCPP201 and EvseV2G module require a module that implements the `evse_security interface <https://everest.github.io/nightly/_generated/interfaces/evse_security.html>`_, in order to execute the following commands:

 * install_ca_certificate (Used by OCPP to install root certificates.
 This process is initiated by the OCPP CSMS)
 * update_leaf_certificate (Used to install or update SECC leaf certificates)